AkihaTatsu/Image-Crawler-Utils/docs/tutorials.md

 + `password`: Your password for Pixiv account.
 Leave it blank to input manually.
 + `proxies`: Proxies to use when opening the logging-in webpage.
 It uses the same form as the one in [DownloadConfig](#downloadconfig).

 `get_pixiv_cookies()` uses a browser to generate a browser window to log in.
-In this case, you need to finish the logging in process in 10 minutes, including some reCAPTCHA check, mail confirmation, etc.
+If some confirmation process (e.g. reCAPTCHA check, mail confirmation, etc.) is required, you need to finish it manually.

 #### Cookies() class